kim-sanghwan/D-ODE-Solvers/README.md

 ## D-ODE-Solvers

-**Official implementation of the paper "Distilling ODE Solvers of Diffusion Models into Smaller Steps"**
+**Official implementation of the paper "Distilling ODE Solvers of Diffusion Models into Smaller Steps" at CVPR 2024**

 Our codebase consists of two parts depending on diffusion models.